|

 Where to stay in Moalboal

 When visiting Moalboal, Moalboal Eco Lodge is the perfect place to stay.
-Located in the middle of a peaceful field with no traffic noise, it’s close enough to amenities, but far away so you can have a good night’s sleep.
-There is plenty of space to observe physical distancing at the Eco Lodge.
-Nestled in amongst palm trees, bamboo and coconut trees, Moalboal Eco Lodge have beautiful Bamboo Cottages suitable for solo travellers, couples and friends.
-We have two private rooms and a spacious 4-6 bed family room, a breakfast area, kitchen, and a stunning hammock/yoga/sunset deck.
+Located in the middle of a peaceful palm tree field with no traffic noise,, it’s close enough to walk to restaurants and the beach, but far away so you can have a good night’s sleep.
+There is plenty of space so you sometimes feel you have the place all to yourself.
+Nestled amongst many native trees and plants, Moalboal Eco Lodge have only three exclusive and beautiful Bamboo Cottages suitable for solo travellers, couples and friends.
+We have two private cottages, a spacious Deluxe Queen cottage with sofa, plus a shared breakfast area, kitchen with refrigerator, and a stunning hammock/yoga/sunset deck.
 Take a look at our rooms!
 Visit our Eco Shop* for all your plastic free, zero waste, palm oil free travel products! (*10% from every purchase is donated to help street dogs in Moalboal)

 0 Comments